 ISBN is short for International Standard Book Number and it is your book’s identity and proof of existence.

-Purchasing one’s own ISBN means ownership and control of the associated metadata attached to the book.
-This gives you greater control of the work since you are the publisher of the book.
+I purchased my own ISBN for ownership and control of the associated metadata attached to the book.
+I love being listed as the publisher (me or my company) because it looks more professional.
 Createspace insists that you are the owner of your book even if you use their free ISBN.
-The only problem with this is that the language is a confusing and may not mean anything right now, but can have bigger implications later based on the success of this book.
+The only problem with this is that the language is a confusing (to me) and may not mean anything right now, but can have bigger implications later based on the success of this book.
 It is my understanding that CreateSpace provides ISBN’s free to people using its service, but it owns those numbers and the associated metadata.
 My question is, if you don’t own the ISBN and metadata, how do you own the book?
+Just a thought.

 It boils down to one basic understanding:

-Yecheilyah (e-see-lee-yah) is an Author, Blogger, and Poet of ten published works including Renaissance: The Nora White Story (Book One) is her latest novel and is available now on Amazon.com.
+Yecheilyah (e-see-lee-yah) is an Author, Blogger, and Poet of ten published works.
+Renaissance: The Nora White Story (Book One) is her latest novel and is available now on Amazon.com.